 Lifespan: How long do grizzly bears live?

 The grizzly bear is built for longevity.
 The average grizzly bear lives 20-25 years.
 Some grizzlies can even survive for 35 years in the wild.
 In captivity, they can live over 30 years.

 What is their population in the United States?

 There are an estimated 55,000 grizzly bears in North America.
-In the United States, that population is limited to Alaska, Idaho, Montana, Washington, and Wyoming.
+Where do grizzly bears live in the United States?
+The grizzly population the United States is limited to Alaska, Idaho, Montana, Washington, and Wyoming.
 There are about 21,000 grizzlies in Canada.

 Please note that tracking wildlife populations is not an exact science.
 This is especially the case when estimating populations of animals with extensive ranges, like bears.
 It’s also important to note that some bear populations involve several states, for instance, many bears live in or near Yellowstone National Park, which extends across Idaho, Wyoming, and Montana.

 For our population numbers, we relied on official numbers from each state’s Department of Fish and Game, Department of Natural Resources, or another source.

 Alaska is rightly known as bear country.
 It is the only state in the country where all three species of North American bears live.
 Besides its thriving populations of grizzlies and black bears, it is also home to polar bears.
 Alaska is also home to Kodiak bears, which are a subspecies of brown bears endemic to the Kodiak Archipelago.

 With its rugged forests and unspoiled tracts of land, it’s natural that Alaska would be home to many grizzlies.
 The state has an estimated 30,000 grizzlies.
 It is home to 98% of the U.S. population of brown bears and 70% of the entire North American population.